 You can also identify ways to shorten feedback loops through while retaining stability through CI/CD’s emphasis on automation and testing.
 Each iteration of the Build, Test and Deploy process increases the agility of the organization’s tech stack while still maintaining its stability.

-CI/CD diagrams can do more than just help you understand your processes.
+CI/CD diagrams can do more than just help you understand your build processes.
 They can help you understand your value stream.
 To understand how, let’s first define some key terms:

 Organizations can build their CI/CD diagram by outlining their existing processes, what tools and people support them, and how to align them with the DevOps framework.
 Once your organization has built its CI/CD diagram, you can use it to help locate vulnerabilities, streamline operations, and follow CI/CD best practices.
-Diagramming your existing CI/CD pipeline can also help transition your organization to a new technology stack.
+Diagramming your existing CI/CD pipeline can also help seamlessly transition your organization to a new technology stack.

 DevOps strategies require that an organization remains agile and reliable.
 The CI/CD diagram provides a framework to identify likely candidates for automation in your pipeline, such as testing and branching.